acun1994/30days-unity2d/docs/day2.md

 **NavMeshAgent** is a component that is part of Unity's AI system.
 It includes **Obstacle Avoidance**, Speed and **Path Finding**.

-**Script**s on tthe other hand, control other behaviours of objects.
+**Script**s on the other hand, control other behaviours of objects.
 You can define custom behaviours here, from simple movement, to timing, to your own AI system.

 # Tutorial 1.4